dekelohad/Crypto-Kingdom/README.md

-## Crypto Kingdom - Get all the information you need regarding your favorite cryptocurrency.
+## Crypto Kingdom - Get all the information you need about your favorite cryptocurrencies.

  Live Demo: https://crypto-kingdomm.netlify.app/